 The Amendment is complex and subject to judicial interpretation.
 The Town believes it is in compliance with the requirements of the Amendment.
 However, the entity has made certain interpretations in the Amendment's language in order to determine its compliance.

 Debt Covenants

-See supplementary information on page 49 for compliance with debt covenants.
+See supplementary information as listed in the table of contents for compliance with debt covenants.

 Note 4.
 Deposits and Investments

 A summary of cash and investments as shown on the statement of net position follows: